amunrarara/Gondolla/Outline of the Fictional Universe.md

 Each Aeon is separated by a period of darkness, in which Shaddáh reclaims ownership of all that was not returned to Eia.
 It is a period wherein the safe places of Gondōlla are under attack from material forces attempting to transform all back into shadow.
 This continues until a new Aeon begins, and Gondōlla expands again to encompass a great part of Shaddáh.

-Thus the Aeons have repeated nine times thence, and The River People consider their time to be among The Tenth Aeon, born in the realm called [[Gōndë - Land of Light and Shadow]].
+Thus the Aeons have repeated nine times thence, and The River People consider their time to be among The Tenth Aeon, born in the realm called [[Gōndë - Mingled Light and Shadow]].

 Eia can be reached by The Adani, the word given by The River People to humans; it means roughly: those whose body, born in Gōndë contains the opportunity to grow a form of Spirit capable of traveling between worlds and making the journey back to Eia.